timseed/lx200_indi_drivers/Readme.md

 # LX200 Driver build for Indi

-This is how I built the LX200 drivers for indi/Ekos/KStars
+This is how I built the LX200 drivers for indi/Ekos/KStars.

+You should get the source code from the official source as I took a copy (Dec 2025), in order to try and have a look at what was going on "inside the hood".

 # Why ?